 Section 5—Suspension for Non-Payment of Dues

 Any Member whose dues are 30 days past due shall be suspended, and all privileges of membership shall be discontinued.
 Members suspended for nonpayment of dues may be reinstated at any time upon payment of the current year’s dues.

 - Upon being presented with credible evidence that an individual has been found, by a court of competent jurisdiction or an administrative or regulatory body (the “Adjudicating Body”), to have engaged in conduct or actions contrary to the ideals, objectives, and accepted standards of the Society as set forth in these Bylaws, Board policies, or the SAA Principles of Archaeological Ethics, or for other reasons at its discretion, the Board may, by three-quarters vote of the Board members present and voting, remove the Member from the membership rolls for a specific term or permanently.
 Upon being presented with evidence that the ruling of the Adjudicating Body was duly overturned on appeal, the Board may reconsider its determination and choose to reinstate the Member to the membership rolls.

 - Such conduct or action shall include, but is not limited to, sexual assault and harassment.

-- The membership of those members who are under suspension for nonpayment of dues at the close of a membership year shall be terminated.
+- The membership of individuals who are under suspension for nonpayment of dues at the close of a membership year shall be terminated.

-- An individual whose SAA membership is terminated under this Article IV, Section 13.1, may request reinstatement to membership for good cause shown.
+- An individual whose membership is terminated under Section 6.1 of this article may request reinstatement to membership for good cause shown.
 A showing of “good cause” for purposes of reinstatement shall be considered only in limited instances of extraordinary circumstances, or for new, material information not available to the Board at the time of termination.

-- An individual whose membership has been terminated for a reason other than nonpayment of dues is ineligible for reinstatement of membership except through an action of the Board described under this Article IV, Section 13.4.
+- An individual whose membership has been terminated for a reason other than nonpayment of dues is ineligible for reinstatement of membership except through an action of the Board described under Section 6.4 of this article.